thomasj-s/thomasj-s.github.io/_posts/2020-06-24-Build-Project-1-MLB.md

   3. There was a statistical correlation between average Game Score and making the playoffs.

-  4. 8 of 9 playoff series were won by the team with the higher average Game Score
+  4. 8 of 9 playoff series were won by the team with the higher average Game Score.

-  5   Our two world series teams for 2019 were the teas with the two highest average Game Score ratings in the MLB.
+  5. Our two world series teams for 2019 were the teas with the two highest average Game Score ratings in the MLB.

   Is Game Score still a relevant metric?
 I say yes.
 Granted we only looked at one season of play, I would say we found some arguments to be had for the relevance of an ancient MLB metric.